Rooting Out Incorrect RIPE Atlas Probe Geolocations: Results

 \subsection{Distribution of Violating Probes}

 Violating probes exist all over the world.
-In Table~\ref{tab:top_raw}, we list the countries with the most violating probes.
-Nearly half of all violating probes originate in the USA (22\%), Germany (21\%), or France (6\%).
-Within the US, the most (17\%) violating probes are located in Missouri, causing 40\% of probes hosted in Missouri to violate \sol.
-Additionally, within the US, 50\% (2/4) of Alaska's probes and 67\% (6/9) of Kansas' probes also violate the \sol.
-We verify that all probes in Kansas are more than 200~km from the geographic center of the US~\cite{geocenter}, suggesting that the geolocation is likely misreported, not that RIPE automatically used the default US location.
-Thus, any study that relies on Alaska or Kansas probes is more likely than not using a violating probe.
+In Table~\ref{tab:top_raw}, we list the countries with the most violating probes, nearly half of which originate in Germany (32\%) or the USA (17\%).
+Within the US, violating probes are broadly distributed.
+We infer that violating probes in Kansas are reported to be more than 200~km from the geographic center of the US~\cite{geocenter}, suggesting that the geolocation is likely misreported, not that RIPE automatically used the default US location.

 Countries in southern Africa are most likely to host at least one violating probe.
-In Table~\ref{tab:top_perc}, we list the top 10~countries with the highest proportion of probes violating the \sol.
-Half of the top~10 countries are in southern Africa: Eswatini (100\% of probes violate), Lesotho (100\%), Mozambique (67\%), Botswana (67\%), Zambia (14\%).
-Notably, the southern African countries have extremely low vantage point coverage to begin with (i.e., only one to seven probes each), thereby exacerbating the effects of a violating probe.
+Table~\ref{tab:top_perc} lists the top 10~countries with the highest proportion of probes violating the \sol.
+Many of the top~10 countries are in southern Africa: Botswana (100\% of probes violated), Lesotho (100\%), Mozambique (33.33\%), and Zambia (25\%).
+Notably, the southern African countries have extremely low vantage point coverage to begin with (i.e., only one to four probes each), thereby exacerbating the effects of a violating probe.

-Violating probes in southern Africa range in their geolocation error.
-In the best case, a Botswana probe violates SOI by 2.5~ms, however, we see RTTs of 0.33~ms to an \ark vantage point in Johannesburg, South Africa.
-Such an RTT encompasses a 20~mile radius around Johannesburg, which does not include Botswana.
-In the worst case, a Zambia probe violates SOI by 10.8~ms, but we see RTTs of 1.16~ms to the same Johannesburg vantage point, which encompasses a 100 mile radius around Johannesburg, which does not include Zambia.
-Both cases indicate that the infrastructure responding on behalf of the probes (e.g., the probe itself, a middlebox) are not in their reported countries.
+Violating probes in southern Africa exhibit varying degrees of geolocation error.
+A probe in Botswana, for example, violates \sol by 2.5~ms, yet shows an RTT of just 0.33~ms to an \ark vantage point in Johannesburg—suggesting it lies within ~32~km of the city, excluding Botswana.
+In the worst case, a probe in Zambia violates \sol by 10.8~ms, but has a 1.16~ms RTT to Johannesburg, implying a location within ~160~km—still inconsistent with being in Zambia.
+Both cases indicate that the infrastructure responding on behalf of the probes (e.g., the probe itself or a middlebox) are not in their reported countries.
 By not filtering for these regions in geolocation-dependent studies, we risk invalid conclusions.